Rocky Ridge & Royal Oak Community Garden

 The other main objective of the garden is to enable people who are new to gardening to learn from more experienced gardeners, which will ultimately grow a local gardening community.

-For more information about the community garden or to enquire about reserving a plot for the upcoming season, please email: firstname.lastname@example.org
+For more information about the community garden or to inquire about reserving a plot for the upcoming season, please email: firstname.lastname@example.org